 The best Machete is…

 Out of our test, what is the best machete?
 Well, first off, Bear Grylls has been accused of being a fake and, after testing out his machete (as well as knife) I believe them.
 This dude is just someone riding a wave of hype.
-Yes, secret’s out Bear Grylls.
-You think spending the night in a hotel during your “3 day survival” series won’t spread around?
+Yes, the secret’s out Bear Grylls.
+You think spending the night in a hotel during your “3-day survival” series won’t spread around?

-And, with all of that being said, I think the KA-BAR kurki machete is the best.
+And, with all of that being said, I think the KA-BAR kukri machete is the best DEAL.
 It is heavy enough to chop thick branches as well as light enough to carry around on a trip.
 The blade lasts forever and it has a really good handle.
 The brand is also much more trustworthy than Bear Grylls.
-You can get it here.
+Remember, I’m not saying this is necessarily the BEST machete in the world for everyone everywhere.
+I’m saying it’s my idea of the best DEAL out there – that is, what you get for what you pay.
+If you want the Rolls Royce of the bunch, I’d go for the Vipera.